Vaccine Mandates and Exemptions

 Risks / Benefits

 - Benefits: Protect vulnerable populations, maintain herd immunity, reduce outbreaks.
+Evidence from multiple countries shows that tightening or introducing mandates can rapidly increase coverage, particularly for school-age children.

 FAQ